 Scrum framework allows you to implement Agile development methodology.
-Unlike the Waterfall model, the distinctive feature of Scrum is the iterative process of developing.
+Unlike the waterfall software development life cycle, the distinctive feature of Scrum is the iterative process of developing.

 Before we continue with Scrum, we should talk about the core roles involved into the process:

 Here’s the main steps of development process that Scrum consists of.

 Step 1.
 Product Backlog Creation